 3. Twisted Dreadlocks

 The great thing about dreadlocks is that you can experiment with a ton of textures to create unique hair looks.
-Case in point—this twisted style of dreadlocks.
+Case in point – this twisted dread hairstyle.
 These locks have been given a twisted rope look and gathered over one shoulder to create an edgy yet elegant hair look

 4. Super Neat Dreadlocks Hairstyle